CMU-17-770-Fall-2025/project-3a/README.md

 You will likely benefit from extending your first project, which should already have a fully working interpreter.
 [wasmparser](https://docs.rs/wasmparser/latest/wasmparser/) on Rust already supports GC opcode parsing, which is an option you may consider.
-Regardless, we provide starter code for basic wasm parsing (same as Project 1), to which you will need to add support for additional types.
+If you are not using Rust, we provide starter code for basic wasm parsing (same as Project 1), to which you will need to add support for additional types and opcodes.

 ## Binary Specification